Secure council tenancies

 Your tenancy agreement sets out how much the rent is and when it should be paid.

 Rent increases usually happen in April.
-The council must give you at least 4 weeks' written notice of a rent increase.
+You must get at least 4 weeks' written notice of a rent increase.

-If you have a low income and need help to pay the rent, you can claim universal credit.
+If you need help to pay the rent, you can claim universal credit.

 Responsibility for repairs